High Justice: Setting

 The short novel Exiles to Glory is a sequel, featuring two characters from these stories.
 Another short novel, Birth of Fire, is considered by the author to also be part of this universe, and has similar themes, though it draws more from the author's military SF.
 Pournelle also had plans to add a story he called "Lisabetta" to this series.

-The stories are considered by some as part of the CoDominium series, a future history stretching to the early 31st century.
-Certainly the themes of decay in the rich democracies are the same.
-The technology excludes innovations like the Langston field and the Alderson drive which are the main driving forces in the human diaspora projected for the 21st century.
+The stories are part of Pournelle's CoDominium universe, a future history stretching to the early 31st century.
+The themes of decay in the rich democracies are the same.
+The technology excludes innovations like the Langston field and the Alderson drive, which are the main driving forces in the human diaspora projected for the 21st century.
 The publisher makes the claim that these are the stories that "started it all", but Pournelle himself considers it a separate "no FTL" universe.